MahmoodAbdali79/Portfolio/README.md

 # About Me
 Data Analyst with a knack for finding valuable data insights and using them to boost business results.
 Skilled in analyzing performance, managing prices, smoothing payments, and gathering data efficiently.
-Strong Python (PyData) skills for data manipulation, visualization, and clear reporting.
+Strong Python (PyData) skills for data manipulation, visualization, and clear reporting..

 ## Work Experience